1bench — Modern Elasticsearch GUI Client

 Frequently Asked Questions

-Does Elasticsearch have a built-in GUI?
+Does Elasticsearch have a GUI?

-What is the best Elasticsearch GUI client?
+What is the best Elasticsearch GUI for Mac, Windows, or Linux?

 Ready to manage Elasticsearch visually?